-See Section 421 for additional Uses and Structures Allowed without a zoning Permit.
+See § 421 for additional Uses and Structures Allowed without a Zoning Permit.

-5. Site Criteria: Resort - Residential District:
+5. Site Criteria: Resort-Residential District:

 Density Limits Maximum of: 25% Lot Coverage.
-1 dwelling unit plus an Accessory Apartment or 1 two-unit dwelling per acre.
+1 dwelling unit or 1 Two-unit dwelling unit, plus an Accessory Dwelling Unit, per acre.
 Fences are not counted toward density limits.
-Structures/Uses Per Lot Maximum of: 1 Principal Structure and 1 Principal Use Home Business and Home Industry are not considered Principal Uses.
+Structures/Uses Per Lot Maximum of: 1 Principal Structure and 1 Principal Use.
+Home Business and Home Industry are not considered Principal Uses.
 A second dwelling in a separate Principal Structure may be constructed on any Lot with more than three acres.
 Fences are not counted toward Structure limits.
-Dimensional Requirements - New Lots Minimum Lot Size: 1 Acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line All Structures over 24 feet from average grade to the eave line or 38 feet to the ridge line are subject to Development Review Board written decision and approval.
-Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road or right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line
+Dimensional Requirements Minimum Lot Size: 1 Acre: Properties served by Municipal Wastewater and Water: 1/5 acre Minimum Lot Frontage: 150 ft Minimum Lot Depth: 150 ft Structure Height (Max): 38 ft to the highest point of the ridge line Setback-Front (Min): 40 ft Measured from edge of the actual or proposed road or right-of-way Setback- Side/Rear (Min): 20 ft Measured from the property line a.
+Affordable Housing Developments may be constructed, if approved, up to the maximum density specified in Article VII, § 734.

-^{}See Section 441- 443 for Structure Height Maximum information and Section 706 (D) and 707 (C)(3) for special height limitations to Nonconforming Structures and Lots.
+See §§ 441- 443 for Structure Height Maximum information and §§ 706 (D) and 707 (C)(3) for special height limitations to Nonconforming Structures and Lots.

-^{6. &}lt;u>Zoning District Incentives - Resort-Residential District: Senior/ADA-Compliant Housing/Adult Living Community housing may be constructed, if approved, up to the maximum densities specified in Article VII, Section 733.
+6. Zoning District Incentives - Resort-Residential District:

+b.
+Senior/ADA-Compliant Housing may be constructed, if approved, up to the maximum densities specified in Article VII, § 733.